 The genetic modulation of cognitive and brain change in midlife by measuring effects of neurotransmission and neurotrophic SNPs, including the Alzheimer susceptibility gene APOE.

 Dr. Greenwood has research interests in cognitive aging and the genetics of cognitive aging which she examines using behavioral, neuroimaging, and genetic methods.
 Specifically she studies the modulation by normal genetic variation of attention, working memory, and the role of attention in forming and maintaining mental representations in working memory.
 She and Parasuraman are conducting a longitudinal study of the genetics of cognitive change in midlife.
 In collaboration with Drs.
 Parasuraman, Thompson, and Peterson, and James Bicksel (Inova Memory Center) she recently began a randomized controlled trial of cognitive training in healthy older people and people diagnosed with mild cognitive impairment.

 Greenwood, P. M., Lin, M. K., Sundararajan, R., Fryxell, K. J., & Parasuraman, R. (2009).
 Synergistic effects of genetic variation in nicotinic and muscarinic receptors on visual attention but not working memory.
-Proc Natl Acad Sci U S A, 106(9), 3633-3638.
+Proceeding of the Natlonal Academy of Sciences, USA, 106(9), 3633-3638.

 Greenwood, P. M., Sundararajan, R., Lin, M. K., Kumar, R., Fryxell, K. J., & Parasuraman, R. (2009).
-Both a Nicotinic SNP and a Noradrenergic SNP Modulate Working Memory Performance when Attention is Manipulated.
-J Cogn Neurosci.
-21(11) 2139-53.
+Both a nicotinic SNP and a noradrenergic SNP modulate working memory performance when attention is manipulated.
+Journal Cognitive Neuroscience, 21(11) 2139-53.

 Greenwood, P.M.
-(2007) Functional plasticity in cognitive aging: Review and hypothesis.
+(2007).
+Functional plasticity in cognitive aging: Review and hypothesis.
 Neuropsychology, 21, 657-673.
 (Published with open peer commentary).

-Clarke, E., Andrews, A., Espeseth, T. Parasuraman, R., Greenwood, P.M.
+Clarke, E., Andrews, A., Espeseth, T. Parasuraman, R., & Greenwood, P.M.
 Visuospatial attention influences mental representation during working memory maintenance as reflected in the CDA.
 Paper presented at American Psychological Association, Boston, May, 2010.

 Dr. Greenwood's research, along with that of others, was discussed in "Mason Experts Attack Alzheimer’s on All Fronts" in the Mason Gazette.